 Robert Dietz is the Chief Economist at the National Association of Home Builders.
 He is quoted by BankRate.com expressing the belief that Americans’ moving from major cities to suburbs and smaller cities is unambiguous.
 “It’s an acceleration of trends that were already in place,” he argues.

 In support of the view that Americans are leaving the cities for the suburbs, Redfin reports that more than 14.5 million Americans will be moving to more affordable suburbs with more space.
-This is exacerbated by the fact that remote working becomes a more accepted practice post-COVID-19 pandemic living.
+This is of course, exacerbated by the fact that remote working has become a more accepted practice of the COVID crisis.

 Some Will Struggle